sedol1339/files/abstracts.md

 Lee, J., Xiao, L., Schoenholz, S. S., Bahri, Y., Novak, R., Sohl-Dickstein, J., & Pennington, J. (2019).
 Wide Neural Networks of Any Depth Evolve as Linear Models Under Gradient Descent. arXiv, 1902.06720.
 Retrieved from https://arxiv.org/abs/1902.06720v4

+    - We build on Neural tangent kernel work and study infinitely-wide NNs
+    - Infinitely-wide NNs are governed by a linear model obtained from the first-order Taylor expansion of the network around its initial parameters
+    - Gradient-based training of infinitely-wide NNs with a squared loss produces test set predictions drawn from a Gaussian process with a particular compositional kernel

 Lezcano-Casado, M., & Martínez-Rubio, D. (2019).
 Cheap Orthogonal Constraints in Neural Networks: A Simple Parametrization of the Orthogonal and Unitary Group. arXiv, 1901.08428.
 Retrieved from https://arxiv.org/abs/1901.08428v3

     - A reparametrization to perform unconstrained optimizaion with orthogonal and unitary constraints